 “On a Mish” #265 An Island Covered with Native Birds.
 Secretary Island.
 Patea / Doubtful Sound Fiordland.
 19.8.2018.
 While basking in the stunning surroundings of Patea / Doubtful Sound I sometimes forget that I am in the office.
 The expression “If you find a job you like, you will never work a day in your life” is perfect for the lucky few who work in one of the most pristine places on the planet.
 A place people travel hours (sometimes days) to see is what we (the lucky staff) see as soon as we get out of bed…

-With so many tranquil spots throughout the massive fiord, you can go a whole 20 hour trip without seeing another soul.
-For some people nothing will ever match the remoteness experienced in one of the last lost worlds left it is a guarantee that the memories will last a lifetime.
+With so many tranquil spots throughout the massive fiord, you can go a whole 20-hour trip without seeing another soul.
+For some people nothing will ever match the remoteness experienced in one of the last lost worlds left.
+It is a guarantee that the memories will last a lifetime.
 And it is no different for the people who are getting paid to be there!
 Blowing new crew’s minds with the scenery is a satisfying joy that happens each season.

-Each season the lucky crew get the place to themselves during the training period on the Fiordland Navigator.
+That’s when the lucky crew get the place to themselves during the training period on the Fiordland Navigator.
 Because it is mid August the fiord is much quieter than it is during the summer, and usually it’s very quiet anyway!

 Not many come to Patea / Doubtful Sound and leave unimpressed by what they have seen.
 This is what is expected with the new crew, and the hope is that the awesome environment will provide mental relief when the going gets tough during the busy times of the tourist season.